-Under this API, the GSC shall award Eevaluation preference points shall be awarded on a sliding scale from zero up to 15 percent (15%) of the total available evaluation points for scoring of proposals to those firms bidding onresponding to professional services contractsolicitations.
-The sliding scale shall be based upon the relative level of M/WBE dollar participation that has been committed to on the prime respondent/bidder'srespondent's or bidder's team (e.g., zero M/WBE participation on a prime respondent's or bidder's team shall yield zero evaluation points, whereas the proposal from the prime respondent/bidder's respondent or bidder that proposes achieving the maximum M/WBE participation among all prime respondents or bidder srespondent/bidders, at the prime contract and subcontract levels combined, shall yield award of fifteen evaluation preference points out of 100 to that bidder; and a prime respondent/bidder's respondent's or bidder's team that achieves only half as many dollars in M/WBE participation as the firm with the greatest M/WBE dollar participation at the prime contract and subcontract levels combined levels combined shall be awarded 7.5 evaluation points out of 100).
+Under this API, the GSC shall award Evaluation preference points shall be awarded on a sliding scale from zero up to 15 percent (15%) of the total available evaluation points for scoring of proposals to those firms bidding on professional services contracts.
+The sliding scale shall be based upon the relative level of M/WBE dollar participation that has been committed to on the prime bidder's team (e.g., zero M/WBE participation on a prime bidder's team shall yield zero evaluation points, whereas the proposal from the prime bidder that proposes achieving the maximum M/WBE participation among all prime bidders, at the prime contract and subcontract levels combined, shall yield award of fifteen evaluation preference points out of 100 to that bidder; and a prime bidder's team that achieves only half as many dollars in M/WBE participation as the firm with the greatest M/WBE dollar participation at the prime contract and subcontract levels combined shall be awarded 7.5 evaluation points out of 100).